BurgersAndSalads/GAbootcamp/w11/d5/react-native-intro/Readme.md

 # Intro to React Native

+## Caveat

+"THIS LECTURE MAY BE SLIGHTLY OUT OF DATE, and MAY NOT WORK.
+THAT SAID IT CAN STILL BE USED AS A GUIDELINE EVEN IF YOU RUN INTO ERRORS ALONG THE WAY." -alex

 ## Learning Objectives

 - Explain the problem React Native solves and its approach to solving it